 Selfmate in 2

-Problem 146 illustrates a typical way by which Black is compelled to mate in a selfmate – a black battery aimed at the white king is induced to open by a deflecting white check.
-Two such white checks seem to be arranged in the diagram, but it would be premature to play them: 1.Rb3+?
+Problem 146 employs a typical device by which Black is forced to mate in a selfmate – a black battery aimed at the white king is induced to open by a deflection.
+Two such white checks seem prepared to trigger Black’s R + B battery, but it would be premature to play them: 1.Rb3+?
 Bxb3+ is not mate because of 2.Bf1, and 1.Se2+?
 Bxe2+ similarly prompts 2.Rd1.
 The key 1.Qe6! threatens 2.Qb3+ Bxb3.
 Black cannot defend by moving the g1-rook off the rank, since the threat will still work with a battery mate given by the other black rook.
 So Black has only two defences, knight moves that prevent the queen from reaching b3.
 1…Sc4, however, also prospectively closes the white bishop’s line and hence admits 2.Rb3+ Bxb3.
 Likewise, 1…Sd5 cuts off the white rook on the d-file, facilitating 2.Se2+ Bxe2.

 147. Shlomo Seider